AedanM/PoppaPizza/Docs/CONTRIBUTING.md

-Consult Aedan McHale before contributing.
-This is intended as a solo project.
+# Consult Aedan McHale before contributing.
+This is intended as a solo project